binli123/dsmil-wsi/README.md

 **Prepare the patches.**
 >We will be using [OpenSlide](https://openslide.org/), a C library with a [Python API](https://pypi.org/project/openslide-python/) that provides a simple interface to read WSI data.
 We refer the users to [OpenSlide Python API document](https://openslide.org/api/python/) for the details of using this tool.
 >The patches could be saved in './WSI/TCGA-lung/pyramid' in a pyramidal structure for two magnification levels.
-The first magnification level is level 0, which corresponds to 40x.
-For example, to extract patches at 20x (level 1) and 5x (level 3) magnifications, run:
+The first magnification level is level 0, which corresponds to a base magnification specified by `-b`.
+For example, to extract patches at 20x and 5x magnifications, run:
 ```
-  $ python deepzoom_tiler.py -m 1 3
+  $ python deepzoom_tiler.py -m 0 2 -b 20
 ```
 >Or, the patches could be cropped at a single level magnification and saved in './WSI/TCGA-lung/single'.
 For example, extract patches at 10x magnification:
 ```
-  $ python deepzoom_tiler.py -m 2
+  $ python deepzoom_tiler.py -m 0 -b 10
 ```

 **Train the embedder.**